mirage

 Get started

 Install in 30 seconds.
 Author one mocks file and one policies file.
-Wrap your agent run.
-CI fails the next risky action before it merges.
+Wrap your agent run for CI; point the gateway at your upstream for production.
+Same decisions, same trace store, no LLM judge.